 The Kingside Diner is a comfortable breakfast spot in the Central West End.
 It's a big, open space with plenty of room to accommodate larger groups.
 There is also outdoor seating when the weather is nice.
 The diner offers a full range of items including omelets, pancakes and breakfast burritos.
-For a real treat, try one of the house specials: corned beef hash or French toast waffles.
+For a real treat, try one of the house specials: corned beef hash or French toast with honey mascarpone glaze and blackberries.
 The Kingside Diner is located at 4651 Maryland Avenue in St. Louis.
 It's open daily at 6 a.m.

-Schneithorst's is a full service restaurant offering lunch and dinner, but it's also a good place to get a casual breakfast.
-Top picks on the breakfast menu include country ham, omelets, pancakes and waffles.
+Schneithorst's is a full-service restaurant offering lunch and dinner, but it's also a good place to get a casual breakfast.
+Top picks on the breakfast menu include country ham, omelets, pancakes, and waffles.
 There's even one dish called "German Utopia" for anyone who feels like having bratwurst to start the day.
-Schneithorst's is located at intersection of Clayton and Lindbergh in Ladue.
+Schneithorst's is located at the intersection of Clayton and Lindbergh in Ladue.

 There's no debate the Boathouse offers one of the best views for brunch.
 The atmosphere can be very serene, but it's also quite vibrant and busy at the same time.
-Pretty much everyone comes for the outdoor seating, but the breakfast casseroles, buttermilk pancakes and breakfast pizzas ensure a crowd regardless of the weather.
+Pretty much everyone comes for the outdoor seating, but the breakfast burritos, Brioche French vanilla toast, and sugarfire smoked brisket hash ensure a crowd regardless of the weather.
 The Boathouse is located at 6101 Government Drive in the heart of Forest Park.

 It's hard to argue with the folks at Food Network Magazine.
 They picked the Rooster Slinger as the best breakfast in Missouri.
 The slinger is described on the menu as "andouille sausage, breakfast potatoes, fried eggs and sausage gravy over thick-cut toast."
 Rooster also has crepes, french toast and a variety of egg dishes.
 Rooster is located at 1104 Locust Street in downtown St. Louis.
 The cafe is open daily from 8 a.m. to 3 p.m.
 Rooster also has a second location at 3150 South Grand.

 When you want organic and locally grown food, Cafe Osage is the breakfast spot to choose.
-The cafe uses vegetables and herbs from its own garden and makes its sausage from bison raised in Clarksville, Missouri.
-The menu features hearty dishes like corned beef hash, breakfast wraps and pancakes, but there are also lighter options including granola, muffins and scones.
+The cafe uses vegetables and herbs from its own garden and has a selection of their own sodas made with herbs grown on the cafe roof!
+The menu features hearty dishes like pork adobo and grits, poached eggs with lox or prosciutto, and sourdough pancakes, but there are also lighter options including granola, muffins, and scones.
 If you get inspired by the locally produced food, you can stop by the Bowood Farms nursery next door and pick up a few plants for your own garden.
 Cafe Osage is located at 4605 Olive Street in St. Louis.
-It's open for breakfast Monday through Saturday from 7 a.m. to 10:30 a.m., and Sunday from 9 a.m. to 2 p.m.
+It's open Monday through Friday from 7 a.m. to 2 p.m., and Saturday and Sunday from 8 a.m. to 2 p.m.